jessibreen/FOSS4GNA_publishing/README.md

 ## Voice and Clarity

-- Write like you’re explaining your project to a **smart peer from another field**
+- Write like you’re explaining your project to a smart peer from another field
-- Use **plain language** and short paragraphs
+- Use plain language and short paragraphs
-- Avoid acronyms unless you explain them once
+- Avoid acronyms if you can, but if you use them, explain them
-- Use an **active voice** where possible
+- Use an active voice where possible
 - It's okay to write in your natural voice

 ---